- Math Slam™

 Read the question, scan the possible answers, and slam the one that’s correct!
-Each game of 10 questions is timed, which means the faster you get through the questions, the better your score!
+Each game of 10 questions is timed, which means that the faster you get through the questions, the better your score!
 Incorrect responses are recycled until they are correctly answered.
-Features three levels, flashing lights, and fun sound effects that keep students interested.
-Ages 4-8.
+The 3 levels, flashing lights, and fun sound effects keep students interested.
+Grade PreK and up.

 CCSS Product Alignment

 Math Grade 1

 1.OA.3 Apply properties of operations as strategies to add and subtract.
 Examples: If 8 + 3 = 11 is known, then 3 + 8 = 11 is also known.
 (Commutative property of addition.)
 To add 2 + 6 + 4, the second two numbers can be added to make a ten, so 2 + 6 + 4 = 2 + 10 = 12.
 (Associative property of addition.)

 1.OA.4 Understand subtraction as an unknown-addend problem.
 For example, subtract 10 - 8 by finding the number that makes 10 when added to 8.

 1.OA.5 Relate counting to addition and subtraction (e.g., by counting on 2 to add 2).